 STATEMENT OF INTEREST

-Responsive Law is an advocate for alternative legal services.
+Responsive Law is an advocate for consumers of legal services.
 Responsive Law, based in Washington, D.C., is a non-profit 501(c)(3) corporation with a national focus on making the legal system more affordable, accessible, and accountable.
 It advocates for lowering and removing barriers to the legal system.
 Responsive Law’s mission includes facilitating legal self-help resources, championing innovative lawyers and courts, and promoting competition to traditional legal services.

 ISSUES